FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 it does not alter the rest of the decision logic.

-An MLRsearch implementation is free to evaluate several goals simultaneously — the “focus” mechanism is optional and appears here only to show that a load can still be classified against goals that are not currently in focus.
+An MLRsearch implementation is free to evaluate several goals simultaneously - the "focus" mechanism is optional and appears here only to show that a load can still be classified against goals that are not currently in focus.

-### Example Goals
+## Example Goals

 The following four Search Goal instances are selected for the example Search.
 Each goal has a readable name and dense code,